carbon-language/carbon-lang/docs/design/interoperability/README.md

 > References: [Functions and overload sets](functions_and_overload_sets.md).

-Mapping non-overloaded functions between Carbon and C++ is trivial - if the names are made available, they can be called.
-Because Carbon may use a different calling convention, it would need to either emit custom C++ annotations to coerce calls to use its calling convention directly, or emit wrapper calls that map in source code between the two.
-Even the latter is likely to be easily optimized away.
-The real difficulty is in mapping the types used on the function call, which we described in detail above.
+Non-overloaded functions may be trivially mapped between Carbon and C++.
+If the names are made available, then they can be called.
+Carbon may use a different calling convention, which may require wrappers or custom C++ annotations to match, but either is likely to be minor and optimized away.

-However, both Carbon and C++ support function overloading.
-This is a much more complex surface to translate between languages.
+However, function overloading is supported in both languages, and presents a much more complex surface to translate.
 Carbon's overloading is designed to be largely compatible with C++ so that this can be done reasonably well, but it isn't expected to be precisely identical.
 Carbon formalizes the idea of overload resolution into pattern matching.
-C++ already works in an extremely similar way although without the formalization.
+C++ already works in an extremely similar way, although without the formalization.
+We expect to be able to mirror most function overloads between the two approaches.

 ### Other syntax